 Multiple desktop environments

 Every desktop environment is wonderful.
-You may like multiple desktop environments but there is no official image provided to you with multiple desktop environments.
+You may like multiple desktop environments, but there is no official image provided to you with multiple desktop environments.
 The reason is simple.
 It involves some risks.
-It is possible to install multiple desktop environments in Manjaro but having multiple DE may cause problems with theming.
+It is possible to install multiple desktop environments in Manjaro, but having multiple DE may cause problems with themes.

 Manjaro theming will only be applied to one desktop environment.
 In the secondary desktop environment, applications’ appearance may break.
 The user may need to apply theming manually.